Monophadnoides rubi

 Habitat

-Associated with Rubus including cultivated raspberry and blackberry plantings, as well as wild bramble in woodland edges, hedgerows, and disturbed areas.
+Associated with Rubus including cultivated raspberry and blackberry plantings, as well as wild bramble patches in woodland edges, hedgerows, and disturbed areas.

 Distribution

 North America.
 Documented in Canada: Alberta, British Columbia, Labrador, Manitoba.
-Distribution in the United States inferred from range and historical records, though specific state records require verification.
+Distribution in the United States inferred from plant range and historical records, though specific state records require verification.

 Diet

-feed on Rubus , including raspberry (Rubus idaeus) and blackberry.
+Larvae feed on Rubus , including raspberry (Rubus idaeus) and blackberry.
 Feeding occurs on foliage, with larvae consuming leaf tissue between .

 Host Associations

-- Rubus idaeus - larval cultivated raspberry
+- Rubus idaeus - larval food plantcultivated raspberry

 Life Cycle